AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-cross-team-feature-group.md

 Provide a title, key, description, and optionally a tag.
 Configure the following options:

 * **Percentage rollout** — Set how much of the audience receives the feature.
-* **Rollout type** — Choose Manual or Automated.
-See [Automated rollouts](../automated-rollouts/automated-rollout-concept.md) for details on how automated rollouts work.
+* **Rollout type** — Set to Manual.
+The percentage is managed step-by-step as your rollout progresses.

 >[!NOTE]
 >